wlto/shopping-cart/README.md

 4. Type `npm install` to install the required dependencies.
 5. Type `npm start` to run.
 The app will show up under a local development server.

-> *Disclaimer: This application is just a concept.
-It is by no mean production-ready.
-In other words, don't use this for your business.*

 #### Observations

 - Since in JavaScript objects and arrays are assigned by reference, we must be more careful when mutating the values of objects and arrays.